bashirsouid/AI-File-Conversion-Utility/README.md

 ### Isolate file output
 You will definetly want to include some text like `Just return the final text by itself; do NOT include any additional commentary or explaination before or afterwards.` in the prompt, otherwise you will get a lot of extra text before/after from the AI model's reasoning self-talk.

 If you are having a lot of issues with the LLM adding extra content, then try a prompt like this that repeats the instructions multiple times.
+Unfortunately, the LLM providers themselves work very very hard to make models that think out loud so you can check their work.
+That is good for building user trust, but sucks for file conversion utilities.

 ```
 Go line by line of the file and capitalize all of the chracters.